Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 This city is full of world-renown museums, famous landmarks like the Lincoln Memorial, and of course, the White House.
 A day trip from NYC to Washington DC like this one is the perfect way to learn more about U.S. history while enjoying iconic sights.

 Four hours in the opposite direction, you’ll find Boston, another interesting place to go near NYC.
-Boston’s sophistication comes from its historical charm and modern appeal, which you can see on this day trip from NYC to Boston.
+Boston’s sophistication comes from its historical charm and modern appeal, which you can see on a day trip from NYC to Boston like this one.

 The city is home to beautiful plazas, bustling markets, parks, and the Old South Meeting House, where the Boston Tea Party began in 1773.

-- Doubletree by Hilton New York Times Square West: We stayed here several times and recommend it if you want to stay in the heart of the city.
+- Doubletree by Hilton New York Times Square West: We stayed here several times and recommend it if you want to stay in the heart of the city (it’s one of the cheapest hotels near Times Square).

-- Pod 51: This is a cheaper alternative that doesn’t skimp on quality, plus it has a rooftop garden and it’s close to the Rockefeller Center.
+- Pod 51: This is one of the cheapest hotels in NYC and it doesn’t skimp on quality, plus it has a rooftop garden and it’s close to the Rockefeller Center.

 Without a doubt, your visit to New York City isn’t complete without trying some famous New York foods.
 Arrive hungry because there are all kinds of delicious options waiting for you!